TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 labels for the
 option defined by that call.
-For brevity, we will frequently refer to *encountering an option* on the command line; in reality, :mod:`optparse` encounters *option strings* and looks up options from them.
+For brevity, we will frequently refer to *encountering an option* on the command line; in reality, :mod:`optparse` encounters *option strings* and looks up options kutoka them.

 Once all of your options are defined, instruct :mod:`optparse` to parse your program's command line::